MattMS/ramped.js/bit/README.md

 Get the state (0 or 1) of the bit at the given index in a given value.

+Part of the [ramped.js](https://github.com/MattMS/ramped.js) collection for functional programming.

 | Index | 1 | 2 | 3 | 4 | 5 | 6 | 7 | 8 |
 |-------|---|---|---|---|---|---|---|---|
 |     1 | 0 | 0 | 0 | 0 | 0 | 0 | 0 | 1 |